scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 ```

 ## Migrate scalacOptions
-First run the command `migrate-scalacOption`
+First run the command `migrate-scalacOption`.
 This command rely directly on this [section](tutorials/scalacoptions-migration.md).
 ```scala
 [info]